KishanMistri/kishan-mistri.netlify.app/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 My recent working experience was as a DevOps Engineer at Oracle, India with a total of 4+ years of professional experience in the Big Data technological and Data Analytics setting.
-My experience route includes a variety of responsibilities such as an SRE, a Splunk Admin and Consultant to a DevOps Engineer, and automating system processes.
+My experience route includes a variety of roles and responsibilities such as an SRE, a Splunk Admin and Consultant to a DevOps Engineer, and automating system processes.
 I am currently working on his transition to the Data Science domain and doing the Post Grad Diploma in Applied Machine Learning with the University of Hyderabad.

 I am self-motivated, knowledgable (guided by the ton of people that I admire), and an easygoing person fascinated by technology trends.
 When I indulges in a new tool or technique, I tries to absorb concepts and their application in real life.
 I also tries to create or integrate a pet project.
 I likes to continue learning by doing and integrating side projects for solving a problem.